 You usually find that there will be a bit of deep water to cross before you get to the actual coral, obviously boats can’t moor ON the reef.
 You can see the bottom if the visibility is good and there should be lots of other people around.
 It’s not so bad, my 6 year old can do it.

-In theory, there are no Great White Sharks on the Great Barrier Reef, it’s too warm for them, they’re a cold water fish.
+In theory, there are no Great White Sharks on the Great Barrier Reef.
+It’s too warm for them as they’re a cold water fish.
 There is a possibility of tiger sharks, but I don’t know anyone who’s ever seen one while they’ve been snorkeling.

 I’ve scuba dived with grey nurse sharks, lots of them, big ones.
 They totally ignored us, just remained almost motionless and looked menacing.
 Most sharks aren’t interested in you at all.
-This was down south, Bateman’s Bay.
-I’ve never heard of a grey nurse shark on the reef.
+This organised shark dive was down south, Bateman’s Bay in New South Wales.
+I’ve never seen a grey nurse shark on the reef.

 Are There Jelly Fish on the Great Barrier Reef?